-Have you received letters or phone calls from Swift Credit Services Debt Collection stating you owe money on unpaid council tax, parking fines, or other council related arrears?
+Have you been sent letters or phone calls from Swift Credit Services Debt Collection stating you owe money on council tax, parking fines, or you have other unpaid debt?

 Although Swift Credit Services also work for private businesses, they are most known for chasing local council debts.